-- Completion of a MA, MS, MPH or a related master's degree(s) from an accredited college or university is preferred
+- Completion of a MA, MS, MPH or a related master's degree(s) is preferred.

-- Statement of Purpose (1-2 pages) addressing the applicant's career goals and how the DrPH will assist career aspirations
+- Statement of Purpose (1-2 pages) addressing the applicant's research interest and how the PhD will assist career aspirations,

 - Prior to final decisions for admission, selected applicants will be expected to participate in either an on-campus interview or a technology-assisted interview.
-Interviews on campus or by telephone at the student's request are always welcome
+Interviews at the student's request are always welcome.

-Once an offer of admission has been extended to a student, official transcripts from all colleges or universities attended must be re-submitted directly to the SPH Office of Student and Academic Services, 3500 Camp Bowie Blvd., Fort Worth, TX 76107-2699.
+Once an offer of admission has been extended to an applicant, official transcripts from all colleges or universities attended must be re-submitted directly to the SPH Office of Admission and Academic Services, 3500 Camp Bowie Blvd., Fort Worth, TX 76107-2699.

 Once an offer of admission has been extended to an international applicant, the Health Science Center will not issue immigration papers for student visas until the following documents have been received and approved by the Health Science Center: